Bergam0t/Bergam0t/README.md

 ## Ebook: Geographic Visualization and Optimization

-This HSMA book complements the geographic module on the programme, covering visualisation of geographic data in QGIS and Python.
+This HSMA book complements the geographic module on the programme, covering visualisation of geographic data in QGIS (with thanks to Dr Kerry Pearn) and Python.
 In Python, we look at both static and interactive maps.
 The book then goes on to retrieving travel times from APIs and calculating the optimal position of sites based on demand or population figures.

 In future, the book will be expanded to cover additional topics including multiobjective optimization and geospatial statistics (hotspots, coldspots, spatial outliers).

 You can read the ebook [here](https://hsma-programme.github.io/hsma6_geographic_optimisation_and_visualisation_book/intro.html).

+## Ebook: Web Apps with Streamlit

+This HSMA book helps with turning your code into an interactive tool, with a special focus on building front ends for discrete event simulation models.

+You can read the ebook [here](https://webapps.hsma.co.uk).

 ## Health and Social Care Service Use Timelines (Theographs/Pearn Charts) for PowerBI
 [This custom PowerBI visual](https://github.com/Bergam0t/community_service_timelines) takes a simple, routinely collected dataset of patient history and displays it in a clear format.